yiremorlans/byte-garden/src/site/notes/DS & Algorithms/Stacks & Queues.md

 A queue is more like a line of people waiting for a ride at an theme park.
 The first person to get in line is the first person to get on the ride, and new people join the end of the line.
 This is known as FIFO (First In, First Out) - the first person in the line is the first person to be served.

-This code implements a simple queue data structure in JavaScript.
-Here are some comments on the code:
+This code implements a simple queue data structure in JavaScript:

 ```javascript
 class Queue {